MrYossu/TelerikGridWithDapper/README.md

 ## Custom filtering
 Sometimes you want to build your own filter for the Telerik grid.
 For example, we like using the filter row feature, but this only allows you to filter on one value, eg data whose date is after the entered value.
 What it doesn't allow you to do is filter on a range, eg data whose date is between two dates.

-In such cases, you can build your own filter using the `<&lt;>FilterCellTemplate>` tag, [as shown in the demos](https://demos.telerik.com/blazor-ui/grid/custom-filter-row).
+In such cases, you can build your own filter using the `<FilterCellTemplate>` tag, [as shown in the demos](https://demos.telerik.com/blazor-ui/grid/custom-filter-row).

 Whilst this works fine when using EF Core, it doesn't work with Dapper, as all the data access is done manually, and the grid doesn't know how to query the database.
 In this case, you need to tell the grid to rebind the data, passing your extra data values to the `GetData` method.